 Summoner Spell Selection

 Every jungler should take Smite as one of their summoner spells.
 It is important for jungle clear speed, staying healthy in the jungle, and securing objectives.
-Smite is also required to build a jungle item.
-In addition to being great for clearing camps, jungle items also give increased experience for jungle monsters killed.
+Smite is also required to build one of the two jungle items.
+After five uses of Smite on minions, the jungle item is consumed and upgrades your Smite to be usable on enemy champions.

 Most junglers will use Flash, but a select few can make use of Ghost or Ignite instead.
 Fighting around so much terrain makes Flash important to quickly get over walls.
 Ghost can be used on champions that like to split-push later in the game.
 Ignite is taken on some assassin junglers to add extra burst to their early ganks.